That-Dev-Girl-Sites/jhalabi.com/book/reading/index.md

 Because... you know... books are awesome!

 I like to read books.
 A lot of books.
 I also like to keep track of what I have read… partially so that I can refer to them later and partially because I will forget that I have read something before.
 All of the books that I have read (since 2010, at least) are listed here.

+I feel the need to apologize for 2020 and 2021.
+Reading during a pandemic was ridiculously hard to impossible.
+I'm hoping to turn the streak around in 2022.

 <nav aria-label="Links to book information by year">
+  <a href="#books-2022">2022</a> |
   <a href="#books-2021">2021</a> |
   <a href="#books-2020">2020</a> |
   <a href="#books-2019">2019</a> |